Troplowitz/anmeldung-hugo/content/post/anmeldung-generator/index.md

 categories = ["category"]

 +++
 Unfortunately, The Anmeldung Generator is currently unavailable.
-It should be available shortly so come back soon!
+It should be ready shortly so come back soon!